oxc-project/oxc/README.md

 ## 🧑‍💻 Maintenance

-* Oxc is currently being developed and maintained by project lead [Boshen] with the help of [contributors] from all over the world
+Oxc is being maintained by [Boshen] as the project lead with the help of [contributors] from all over the world.

+Rules of thumb:

-* APIs should be simple and well-documented
+* APIs should be simple and well-documented.
-* All performance issues (runtime and compilation speed) are considered as bugs in this project
+* All performance issues (runtime and compilation speed) are considered as bugs in this project.
-* Third-party dependencies should be minimal
+* Third-party dependencies should be minimal.
-* Code coverage should be monitored for unused code.
-Aim for 99% code coverage
+* Monitor code coverage for unused code.
+Aim for 99% code coverage.
-* Embrace data-oriented design
+* Embrace data-oriented design.
+* Prefer smaller PRs.
+Try [graphite.dev](https://graphite.dev).

 ## 🤝 Credits